 is committed to swinging and exciting jazz and likes to bring in

 influences from his different musical experiences.
-For more than 10
+For around 15

-London where he has supported many of the countries top jazz musicians
+London where he has supported many of the country's top jazz musicians

 including Kenny Wheeler, Peter King, John Etheridge, Alan Barnes, Jean